Your four-legged friend means the world to you. Trust us, we get it.

 Consuming Foreign Bodies

-Luckily, most cats aren't like dogs who will eat just about anything in sight (although some still do).
+Luckily, most cats aren't like dogs, who will eat just about anything in sight (although some still do).
 However, cats are known to constantly clean themselves.

 If your kitty has beautiful long fur, you'll need to step in and help out with the grooming.
+Daily grooming is recommended for long-haired cats, while short-haired cats can get by with weekly grooming.

 Toxins or Chemicals

-Additionally, research which plants are poisonous for cats and be sure to remove them from your home.
+Take some time to research which plants are poisonous for cats and be sure to remove them from your home.

-Finally, the chemicals found in herbicides, pesticides, and household cleaners can cause immediate, acute vomiting if ingested.
+The chemicals found in herbicides, pesticides, and household cleaners can cause immediate, acute vomiting if ingested.

 If your cat has consumed any of these products, no matter how small, it is imperative that you call the ASPCA Poison Control Hotline at 1-888-426-4435.